Cache API for Static Assets: Production-Grade Offline Delivery

 });

 When intercepting requests, cache.match() should be paired with a network fallback to implement a cache-first with stale-while-revalidate strategy.
 This ensures instant load times for returning users while silently updating assets in the background.
+The broader catalog of strategies — cache-first, network-first, and stale-while-revalidate — is covered in Service Worker Caching Strategies.

 Cross-Browser Quirks & Quota Management